Memmingen station: Extension of the bus station and demolitions

-To relieve the crowded station forecourt, a bus station was built south of the station building at the end of the 1960s, which was upgraded as the zentralen Omnibusbahnhof (central bus station, ZOB) in 1982.
+To relieve the crowded station forecourt, a bus station was built south of the station building at the end of the 1960s, which was upgraded as the zentraler Omnibusbahnhof (central bus station, ZOB) in 1982.
 The bay platform track 12 was demolished to add an additional through track; this platform had become dispensable, especially since the closure of passenger and freight traffic on the branch line to Legau on 28 May 1972.

 In the 1970s, the track plan was simplified as a result of various rationalisations.
 This applied particularly to connections in the freight depot.
 After the depot's water tower was closed in 1976, the roundhouse and turntable were demolished in 1983.
 Only the massive structure of the roundhouse remained and it continues to be used for accommodation.

 With sidings 21 to 23 having a good design for turning wagons around, the remains of track 13 and track 10 could be dismantled in the mid-eighties.
 While several new sidings were built in the 1970s, it has not been possible to stop the decline in freight transport since the mid-eighties.